POLYCAVORA/POLYCAVORA-sdk/QUICK_START.md

-# 🚀 Quick Start - POLYNOCTON SDK v0.2.0
+# 🚀 Quick Start - POLYCAVORA SDK v0.2.0

 Welcome!
 This SDK is now **ready to use** for building Polymarket trading applications!